 Words by Erin

 We’ve been together for nearly six years.
 We met in Canberra, firstly just as friends.
-After a month or so Ana told me she was leaving for a short period to work in the Netherlands.
-At this point in time, I thought she was very smart and beautiful, but she had a bit of a poker face so I didn’t actually get a read on her sexuality or what this was or could become.
+After a month or so, Ana told me she was leaving for a short period to work in the Netherlands.
+I thought she was brilliant and beautiful at this point, but she had a bit of a poker face, so I didn’t actually get a read on her sexuality or what this was or could become.
 We managed to get in a few coffee dates before she left.
-The first of those occasions Ana suggested that if I happened to be in Europe, I should come and visit.
+On the first of those occasions, Ana suggested that I visit if I happened to be in Europe.
 Later, she gave me more specific dates that would be great, you know, if again, I just happened to be in the Netherlands.

 I can be pretty dense, but I figured things out and made sure I ‘just happened’ to be in the Netherlands.
-I had recently come back from Nepal and had scant leave left, but I think my boss let me have the time off because he was so amused by the whole thing.
+I had recently come back from Nepal and had scant leave left, but I think my boss let me have time off because the whole thing so amused him.

 Our engagement was pretty low-key.
-In fact, so low-key that it may not have actually happened.
-It seems to have become a known fact that marriage was definitely in our future, and we always talked about it quite casually as if a mutual, unspoken proposal had already taken place.
+So low-key that it may not have actually happened.
+It seems to have become a known fact that marriage was definitely in our future.
+We always talked about it quite casually as if a mutual, unspoken proposal had already taken place.

 Thinking about it now, we both really like how organic that was.

 At some stage, we bought each other some cheap little engagement rings at a market.
 Later we found rings that we liked more, so bought those and would either swap between them or wear them on whatever finger they fit.
-Because of that, and there not being a formal announcement, most people didn’t know we were engaged.
+Because of that, and there was no formal announcement, most people didn’t know we were engaged.